-9. Rate your Online Instructor in each of the following categories: Excellent Good Acceptable Below Average Poor A. Instructional materials such as web pages, texts and software are appropriate and useful.
-5 4 3 2 1 B. Course objectives and grading policies are specifically stated and clearly explaine in course materials. ed 5 4 3 2 1 C. Amount and types of assigned course work are appropriate.
+9. Rate your Online Instructor in each of the following categorie Excellent Good Acceptable Below Average Poor A. Instructional materials such as web pages, texts and software ar useful. e appropriate and 5 4 3 2 1 B. Course objectives and grading policies are specifically stated ar in course materials. ad clearly explained 5 4 3 2 1 C. Amount and types of assigned course work are appropriate.
 5 4 3 2 1 D. Course content is well organized.
-5 4 3 2 1 E. Methods of evaluation are clearly written and related to subject matter.
-(For example: tests, projects, writing assignments, and portfolios) 5 4 3 2 1 F. Grading is fair and impartial.
-5 4 3 2 1 G. During contact with your instructor, he/she demonstrates an enthusiasm for the subject.
-5 4 3 2 1 H. During contact with your instructor, he/she is knowledgeable and prepared.
-5 4 3 2 1 I. In contacts with your instructor, he/she encourages your interest, participation, and intellectual effort.
-5 4 3 2 1 J. The instructor communicates clearly.
+5 4 3 2 1 E. Methods of evaluation are clearly written and related to subject example: tests, projects, writing assignments, and portfolios) matter.
+(For 5 4 3 2 1 F. Grading is fair and impartial.
+5 4 3 2 1 G. During contact with your instructor, he/she demonstrates an ent subject. husiasm for the 5 4 3 2 1 H. During contact with your instructor, he/she is knowledgeable at nd prepared.
+5 4 3 2 1 I. In contacts with your instructor, he/she encourages your interes and intellectual effort. t, participation, 5 4 3 2 1 J. The instructor communicates clearly.
 5 4 3 2 1 K. The instructor is accessible for individual communication.
-5 4 3 2 1 L. The instructor demonstrates respect and concern towards students, including respectful consideration of any accommodations, special needs, or special requests, if asked.
-5 4 3 2 1 M. Returns graded assignments in reasonable time with helpful comments 5 4 3 2 1 N. My overall evaluation of this instructor is: 5 4 3 2 1
+5 4 3 2 1 L. The instructor demonstrates respect and concern towards studer respectful consideration of any accommodations, special needs, requests, if asked.
+4 3 2 1 M. Returns graded assignments in reasonable time with helpful cor nments 5 4 3 2 1 N. My overall evaluation of this instructor is: 5 4 3 2 1 Revised April 2010